ramofabian/aws-bootcamp-cruddur-2023/journal/week4.md

 The following scripts were created to help the tool and developer during DB creation:

-<b>Note:</b> In this phase the the postgres DB must be running to make the proper tests.
+<b>Note:</b> In this phase the postgres DB must be running to make the proper tests.

 1. Add environment variables to connect to DBs via URL string: